ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Git.md

 5. Run `git pull` and verify you now have the updated changes.

-#### Git Branching Playground
+## Git Branching Playground

+Manipulating the commit graph can get quite complicated!
+This interactive visualization is very useful for getting a deeper understanding of how operations such as branches, merges, cherry-picking, and more work!

 We will solve the "Introduction Sequence" levels in:
 http://pcottle.github.io/learnGitBranching/

 ![example](https://cloud.githubusercontent.com/assets/742934/9494425/c4dd4b66-4bd3-11e5-9aac-04bfc8fed771.png)

-This will help you visualize the true structure of a git repository and understand how concepts such as branching are implemented.

 ## Git Configuration and Security